 On the government GCSE-results website you can find the following quotation: “It is always difficult to compare in a meaningful way grade boundaries between old and new qualifications”.
-That’s actually a very fair thing to say.
+That’s a very fair thing to say.
 Well done government!

 It’s just a shame they undermine their own message on the very same web-page with the phrase “Overall results are stable comparing outcomes last summer with outcomes this summer” (I’ve paraphrased it because the original sentence is three times as long and adds nothing).

 Using the word stable seems like a mistake to me.
-Stability implies that something isn’t going to fall in the future, or hasn’t fallen compared to the past.
+Stability implies something isn’t going to fall in the future, or hasn’t fallen compared to the past.
 But if we’ve already agreed we can’t compare present, past and future, what do we mean by saying the grades are “stable”?
 It’s almost like “stable” was just a positive-sounding buzzword which doesn’t actually convey much meaning.
+Hmmm.

 The Chemistry A level exam at the end of 2014 was fairly reasonable, but the one at the end of 2015 literally made the news because it was so difficult (I saw dozens of students coming out of the exam hall in tears that day).
 Two exams in the same topic one year apart can be wildly different.

 With past papers available, teachers trying to teach to the test, exam boards have to constantly write tougher questions to make it more of a challenge.
 It’s an arms race between student’s preparations and an exam board’s desire to actually test them.
 It gets to the point where if a student writes that a chemical is “blue/green” they get the point, but if they write “turquoise” they don’t (I’ve seen that happen too).